MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-in-both-bash-and-powershell.md

                           --output json
 ```

-The Azure CLI returns at least 100 lines of JSON as output.
+The Azure CLI returns at least 100 lines of JSON as output when a new storage account is created.
 Here are a few properties that are used in this tutorial.

 ```output
 {